Pythonberg1997/cometbft/docs/core/state-sync.md

 - `trust_hash`: Trusted hash is the hash in the `BlockID` corresponding to the trusted height.
 - `trust_period`: Trust period is the period in which headers can be verified.
   > :warning: This value should be significantly smaller than the unbonding period.
+- `target_height`: Target height is the height you want to sync to.
+If not set, it will sync to the best snapshot.

 If you are relying on publicly exposed RPC's to get the need information, you can use `curl` and [`jq`][jq].